rdkcentral/BundleGen/README.md

 pip install --editable .
 bundlegen generate --platform <platform-name> --appmetadata <path-to-app-metadata> <img-url> <output-dir>
 ```
 Note the image URL should be in the form `docker://image-url`.
-If the image is on the Docker Hub, the full URL can be ommited - e.g `docker://hello-world`.
+If the image is on the Docker Hub, the full URL can be omitted - e.g `docker://hello-world`.

 See the `docs` directory for more detailed documentation